 Yury Dmitriev, Russian historian and head of the Karelian branch of the human rights center Memorial, was detained in Petrozavodsk on December 13, 2016, on suspicion of production of child pornographic material.
 A case of child pornography was opened due to the existence of nude photographs of his adopted daughter, who was under Dmitriev’s guardianship, stored on his computer.
 The Russian security services (FSB) found the pictures because of an anonymous statement.
 According to Dmitriev, he saved the photos on his computer to report about the physical development of the child to social services.
 After being released in January 2018, he was detained again in June 2018 on similar charges.
 During the hearings in the second wave of charges, the prosecutor asked the court for a 15-year sentence.
 On July 22, 2020, the court convicted Dmitriev of sexual assault, while clearing him of charges of child pornography, indecency toward minors, and illegal possession of firearms.
-The court sentenced Dmitriev to three and a half years in prison; he is set to be released in November 2020, the Karelia Supreme Court overturned the rulings acquitting Dmitriev of the aforementioned charges in a backdoor trial and increased his prison sentence to 13 years.
+He was ultimately sentenced to three and a half years in prison.
+Though he was initially set to be released in November 2020, the Karelia Supreme Court overturned the rulings acquitting Dmitriev of the aforementioned charges in a backdoor trial and increased his prison sentence to 13 years.
 Human rights activists in Russia say that the case against Dmitriev is fabricated and politically-motivated.

 Yury Dmitriev is a historian and human rights activist from Petrozavodsk, Russia.
 Through his work, thousands of camp graves and burial places of victims of mass executions of Stalin’s ‘Great Terror’ were discovered in Karelia.
 Dmitriev is the author of several memory books that contain information about the people who were shot or died in 1937-1938, including those 9,500 people shot and buried in the Sandarmokh memorial cemetery.